13903282022/hcorp2/terraform-getting-started.md

 Terraform destroys the resources created earlier.

 # Next Steps
+Congratulations!
+You completed your first tutorial.
-Go to https://learn.hashicorp.com/terraform to view more Terraform tutorials.
+Go to [learn.hashicorp.com](https://learn.hashicorp.com/terraform) for more Terraform tutorials.